nidhinmk/AzureAI/README.md

    [Agent-to-Agent (A2A)](/Agent2Agent.md) - The Agent-to-Agent (A2A) protocol provides a standardized framework for agent discovery, communication, and coordinated task execution.

+## Natural Language

+   Natural language solutions use language models to interpret the semantic meaning of written or spoken language, and respond based on that meaning.

+   [Analyze Text](/AnalyzeText.md) - AI techniques enable us to create applications that extract meaning and insights from this text-based data.

 ## Computer Vision

    Computer Vision is a branch of Artificial Intelligence (AI) focused on enabling machines to interpret and understand visual information from the world around them.
 Azure AI offers a suite of     powerful services that support a wide range of computer vision scenarios — from image analysis to text extraction.